-Language acquisition theory is applied in a specified crosscultural setting in conjuction with the Foreign Mission Board of the Southern Baptist Convention.
-Open to students enrolled in the M.Div. with Church Planting.
-2 semester hrs.
-Prerequisite: 2231.
+Language acquisition theory is applied in a specified crosscultural setting in conjuction with the International Mission Board of the Southern Baptist Convention.
+M.Div. with Church Planting.
+4 semester hrs.
+P/F. Prerequisite: enrollment in M.Div. with Church Planting, 2231.